muratk3n/thirdwave/en/README.md

 won’t change its volume much unless you stick it in a pump, or are dealing with really extreme situations like sonic booms and blast waves.
-The study of how fluids behave in these situations is generally called “compressible flow”.
+The study of how fluids behave in these situations is generally called 'compressible flow'.
 It’s complicated and expensive to simulate, and apart from acoustics doesn’t enter much into everday life.
 And even sound waves are such tiny perturbations in the volume"